MIC-DKFZ/TractSeg/Readme.md

 flip_peaks -i my_peaks.nii.gz -o my_peaks_flip_y.nii.gz -a y
 ```

+#### My data as anisotropic spacing.
+Does it still work?
+If the spacing is only slightly anisotropic (e.g. 1.7mm x 1.7mm x 2mm) it still works.
+If the spacing is heavily
+anisotropic (e.g. 1mm x 1mm x 2.5mm) results will be better if you resample your image to isotropic spacing first.

 #### Small bundles like the CA and FX are incomplete
 You can use the following three options to improve your results:
 * `--super_resolution` The input image is upsampled to 1.25mm resolution (the resolution TractSeg was trained on) and